-Yes N/A
+Yes No N/A

-ESG integration √
+ESG integration ✓

-Additional ESG specifications \checkmark
+Additional ESG specifications ✓

-Exclusions \checkmark
+Exclusions ✓

-Cluster munitions & anti personnel landmines \checkmark
+Cluster munitions & anti personnel landmines ✓

-Other exclusions or restrictions \checkmark
+Other exclusions or restrictions ✓

-Voting \checkmark
+Voting ✓

-Engagement \checkmark
+Engagement ✓

-Please see glossary for further explanation of these terms
+Please see glossary for further explanation of these terms.

-Flease see glossally for further explanation of these terms.

 SFDR Article Classification: Article 8 fund.
 The decision to invest in this fund should be based on all objectives and characteristics and not solely its non-financial objectives and characteristics.